-Iowa Probate, Estate and Trust Administration
+Probate, Estate and Trust Administration

-Northwest Iowa Boutique Estate Planning Law Firm
+Northwest Iowa’s Boutique Estate Planning Law Firm

-Our legal team uses a series of regularly scheduled meetings to keep every probate or trust administration on track.
-This process, outlined below, allows our law firm to communicate with you at regular intervals, but it also provides you with the peace of mind that, even though you’re not present at every meeting, Attorney Ethan Huizenga and his legal staff are continuing to work hard with your collaborative team to wrap up the Iowa probate or trust administration quickly and efficiently.
-Learn more about Iowa probate on our FAQ page.
+The Huizenga Law Firm probate and trust administration process is made of three main phases and is built around a total of nine meetings to keep every probate or trust administration on track.
+Because a certain amount of work is necessary to collaborate with your chosen advisors, three of those meetings are “internal’ and are attended only by the collaborative team.
+This process, outlined below, allows us to communicate with you at regular intervals, but it also provides you with the peace of mind that, even though you’re not present at every meeting, Attorney Ethan Huizenga and his legal staff are continuing to work hard with your collaborative team to wrap up the probate or trust administration quickly and efficiently.

-When you come back for the Estate Review (3), we’ll give you copies of those summaries and review them with you.
-At the end of the Estate Review, you make the decision whether or not to engage the Huizenga Law Firm to help with the remainder of the administration and choose the advisors you want on the collaborative team.
+When you come back for Estate Review (3), we’ll give you copies of those summaries and review them with you.
+At the end of this meeting, you decide whether or not to hire us to help with the remainder of the administration, and you choose the who you want on your collaborative team.

 The period between Confirming Control (4) and Presenting the Plan (6) is usually the longest because there are Iowa state statutory time limits that we have to wait for.
 But, even though you’re waiting, our legal team’s work doesn’t stop.
 We meet with the collaborative team at the Analyze, Test, & Plan meeting (5) – the second internal meeting – to identify any issues that may arise during the administration and determine the best options for addressing them.

 After this meeting, the collaborative team will work to build a presentation of your options, and Attorney Ethan Huizenga will review that presentation with you at the Presenting the Plan (6) meeting.
 You’ll decide on issues like collecting and distributing income and when to distribute various property from the estate or trust.
 Learn more on our trust administration FAQ page